pymor/pymor/docs/source/tutorial_projection.rst

 .. include:: jupyter_init.txt

-In this tutorial we will show how pyMOR builds a reduced order model by projecting the full order model onto a given reduced space.
+In this tutorial we will show how pyMOR builds a reduced-order model by projecting the full-order model onto a given reduced space.
 If you want to learn more about building a reduced space, you can find an introduction in :doc:`tutorial_basis_generation`.

 We will start by revisiting the concept of Galerkin projection and then manually project the model ourselves.
-We will then discuss offline/online decomposition of parametric models and see how pyMOR's algorithms automatically handle building an online-efficient reduced order model.
+We will then discuss offline/online decomposition of parametric models and see how pyMOR's algorithms automatically handle building an online-efficient reduced-order model.
 Along the way, we will take a look at some of pyMOR's source code to get a better understanding of how pyMOR's components fit together.